themikefuller/Rapid/README.md

 # Rapid
 Rapid is a PHP web framework for HTTP request and response routing.

-Rapid provides a puwerfully simple interface for routing methods and requests to resource controllers.
+Rapid provides a powerfully simple interface for routing methods and requests to resource controllers.
 A command line interface is included to test and perform requests without the use of a web server.

-The documentation for this repository is a work in progress.
+Please take note that the current version differs heavily from earlier commits.
+Branches will be established to separate out more official version releases soon.
+The documentation for this repository is **still** a work in progress.

 ## BASIC EXAMPLE